What is GFSI and Why is It Important?

 What is GFSI, and What is it not?

 GFSI is not a governmental or regulatory agency but an alliance of industry stakeholders committed to advancing food safety.
 GFSI was established in 2000 and acts as a collaboration platform, bringing together key players from the food retail, manufacturing, and service sectors, along with international organizations, academia, and regulators.
-This coalition works towards a singular goal: continuously improving food safety management systems worldwide.
+As a coalition of action, GFSI unites diverse organizations, including private companies, industry members, and governmental bodies to achieve common goals such as food safety standards and industry harmonization through multi-stakeholder governance.
+Within this coalition, industry experts and food safety experts play a key role in developing, overseeing, and verifying GFSI standards and schemes, ensuring trusted food safety management systems globally.

 The Origins of GFSI